sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/auth.md

   ...
 ```

 >NOTE: The permission of your SSH / Git configuration must be set to be readable by the user in the `gitserver` container.
+For example, run `chmod 600` for your config files inside the /home/sourcegraph/.ssh directory.

-See [Custom git or ssh config docs](https://docs.sourcegraph.com/admin/repo/custom_git_or_ssh_config#setting-configuration) on setting configuring
+See [Custom git or ssh config docs](https://docs.sourcegraph.com/admin/repo/custom_git_or_ssh_config#setting-configuration) on setting custom configuration

 ### HTTP(S) authentication via netrc